 One of my dear, long-term students is leaving; she is moving to another country.
-Amaia’s story is an example of how debilitating back pain due to a herniated disc can heal over time and back health can be maintained with the right help and life-style changes.
+Amaia’s story is an example of how debilitating back pain due to a herniated disc can heal over time.
+It shows how back health can be maintained with the right help and life-style changes.
 Before moving, Amaia agreed that we write her story.
-Before moving, Amaia agreed that we write her story, to encourage anyone who is recovering from a herniated disc or severe lower back pain…
+We hope it can encourage anyone who is recovering from a herniated disc or severe lower back pain…

-About 4 years ago, and about 5 months before she started yoga therapy with me, Amaia suddenly experienced severe lower back pain, with pain shooting down her right leg.
+About 4 years ago, and about 5 months before she started yoga therapy with me, Amaia suddenly experienced severe lower back pain.
+She also felt a shooting pain down her right leg.
 The pain was quite unexpected, although she had been doing more gardening than usual.
 In Amaia’s own words:

 “I was crying with pain, could hardly get out of bed and had to take very strong anti-inflammatory medication just in order to get up in the morning.
 Every movement hurt, sleeping was very interrupted and the pain in my back and leg stayed for a few weeks.
 During this time I could not do my daily work and sitting down was the worst.
 When you are in so much pain, the relationship with your family is difficult: I was in a bad mood often, angry or depressed.
 Luckily I have a supportive husband.
 I couldn’t see myself in a profession, having to be nice to students/colleagues when in this pain.
 But the relationships at home suffer most: the ones you love the most get the worst of your behavior.
 The most challenging about this situation is that the physical pain leads to emotional turmoil.
 One feels impotent, without strength.
 You constantly wonder why this is happening to you, you feel useless.”

-If you have ever had severe lower back pain, perhaps also a herniated disc and sciatica, you probably recognize this situation.
-The nerve pain that results from an intervertebral disc bulging and pressing against the sciatic nerve is a very difficult physical pains to deal with.
+If you’ve ever had severe lower back pain, perhaps also a herniated disc and sciatica, you may recognise this situation.
+The nerve pain that results from an intervertebral disc bulging and pressing against the sciatic nerve is a very difficult pain to deal with.
 Luckily, the disc herniation usually heals sufficiently over a couple of weeks to ease some of the pain.
-It requires months, however, before you can resume an active life, and this only if you know how to look after your back and how to avoid relapses.
+It requires months, however, before you can resume an active life.
+This can only happen if you know how to look after your back and how to avoid relapses.

 In the months before she found yoga therapy, Amaia sought help from an osteopath, chiropractor, physiotherapist and massage therapist.
 They all agreed she needed to continue with an exercise regime and so Amaia tried Pilates and a general yoga class.
 The osteopath had insisted that Amaia strengthen her abdominal muscles to support her weakened lower back.
 By the time she started yoga therapy with me, the pain was less but her back still felt very fragile.
 Amaia started with individual sessions and did some stretches at home every day.
 After 6 weeks, when her back felt stronger and she had learned which movements to avoid, Amaia was ready to join my small back care group class.
 As we speak, she has been attending this class for over 3 years, twice a week!